 Place your bitter melon plant in a location that gets at least 6 hours of sun a day, preferably more.
 Momordica charantia enjoys snaking its vines all over the garden and allowing its green or bright orange fruits to hang without touching a trellis or the ground.
-Momordica charantia are great plants to grow in containers near the base of trees.
+Momordica charantia are great plants to grow in containers (like the expertly-crafted Air Pots in our shop) near the base of trees.
 The plants will often send vines up through the branches to reach sunlight allowing the leaves to soak up sunlight and heat while keeping the roots cool.

 If you don’t have a tree available to play host to your balsam apple, be sure to provide a sturdy trellis or fence that it can grow on.

 Balsam apple can grow pretty much unaided if given the chance.
 Its vines will search for the right conditions to bear mature green and orange fruits, and its bounty of bright yellow flowers will see many bees visiting to help with pollination.
 Providing the proper care for your plants will ensure many delicious fruits are on the menu!